Woodland Hills Chapter 7 bankruptcy lawyers understand that student loans are fast becoming the No. 1 reason for unmanageable debt.

 Everything was proceeding normally until October of 2003.
 That is when she submitted a Schedule F‚ which is an amendment to the original bankruptcy document.
 This new amended version of the bankruptcy named Edamerica as one of her creditors.
 She reported that she owed them nearly $77‚000.

 Now‚ we must pause here to stress a few important points.

-The first is proper filing is essential when going through the process of a Los Angeles bankruptcy.
+The first is proper filing is essential when going through the process of a Woodland Hills bankruptcy.
 While there are opportunities to amend statements later‚ the process is so much more streamlined if you can be organized and honest at the outset.

 Secondly‚ an experienced bankruptcy attorney can help you avoid these types of pitfalls by helping you get organized and ensuring that the paperwork you are filing in bankruptcy court is proper‚ complete and timely.

 Thirdly‚ just because you file for a request to have your student loan debts forgiven doesn’t mean they will be.
 There is a very specific process that has to take place – and we’ll get into that in a minute.